Joshua-Zou/node-deployment-server/README.md

 *Requires re-deploy to apply changes*

 ## Update Guide
+### Updating from v1.4.2 to any later version:
+ 1. Log into an adnimistrator account in the NDS dashboard.
+ 2. If there is a newer version available, you will see a green arrow in the menu.
+ 3. Click on this green arrow.
+You will be taken to the update page
+ 4. Click "Update" and confirm that you want to update.
+The system will automatically update!

 Updating to a newer version of NDS is simple!
 Simply follow the below steps:

  1. Download the latest version of NDS [here](https://github.com/Joshua-Zou/node-deployment-server/releases)